 - 1. Help gather the list of the local clergy.
 If there is an association, help the pastor find the leader who may have the membership list.
 Involve that leader in inviting others.
 The dean will be helpful in providing a Lutheran roster as well. - 2.
 Ask yourselves: "What is the style of worship that reflects who we are as a congregation?"
 Remember that most installations are on Sunday afternoon because at other times clergy are not able to come.
-Often the service is a communion liturgy though this is not necessary (you can assume that people have already worshipped earlier in the day).
+Often the service is a communion liturgy, though this is not necessary.
 Many think a vesper service is appropriate not only because of the time of day but also the length.
 The installation section is about 15 minutes.
-It is found in the Lutheran Occasional Services book. - 3.
+It is found in Evangelical Lutheran Worship: Occasional Services for the Assembly. - 3.
 Include as many people as possible in the service as this is a celebration of this new partnership in ministry that you share together.
-Members want to participate, not to mention it increases attendance!
 Don't forget to include the children. - 4.
 Celebrate with food and fellowship.
 A reception usually follows-everything from a catered dinner to finger food has been offered.
 It's not the food but the fellowship that makes the difference. - 5.
-Remember the formal greeting and response.
-Within the service or the reception, provide a time to formally greet your new pastor and give him/her the opportunity to respond. - 6.
 Contact local newspapers so you formally announce your pastor's arrival.
-If a large newspaper is not willing, a local one usually is looking for news. - 7.
+If a large newspaper is not willing, a local one usually is looking for news. - 6.
 Acknowledge the assistance of the transitional pastor at the reception.